 CLV is time-dependent.
 Therefore, you calculate it for a particular time period, which is technically average customer lifetime value.

 The time period you choose should be specific to your business and take into consideration factors like frequency of purchase and seasonality.
 Standard windows many brands use to measure LTV are 6, 12, 24, and 36 months.

 We recommend a two-step customer lifetime value formula to calculate it.
 First, calculate your gross margin for the specified time period (don’t forget to include landed cost!).
 Second, use gross margin in the formula, as illustrated below.

 However, the number (or numbers) that you end up with should not be the end of the story.
 Calculating average customer lifetime value is only a snapshot.
 To really dig into it, you need to see trends by way of graphs and other visualizations.

 Customer lifetime value visualizations are your best friends

-LTV visualizations allow you to quickly understand what's going on with your business.
+Visualizations allow you to quickly understand what's going on with your business.
 When you are calculating customer lifetime value manually, you may, for example, assume a standard percentage to calculate gross margin across all your products.
 While this will give you some useful information, not knowing true gross margin at a product level prevents you from gleaning insights to inform more effective (and scalable) pricing and marketing strategies, such as for promoting higher margin products.
 This is just one example of how if one portion of this calculation is off it can greatly impact the takeaway.

 What customer lifetime value visualizations tell you about your business

-Beyond average customer lifetime value, there are ways to segment on an LTV basis that you can leverage in your business.
+Beyond average customer lifetime value, there are ways to segment on an CLV basis that you can leverage in your business.
 We recommend using visualizations to look at segments.
 Visualizations need context to be truly valuable, and for that, you need to compare several curves on a single graph to find the golden nuggets.
 Below are three LTV visualizations/breakdowns to track (and that Daasity provides):

 - LTV by time since first purchase